3MFConsortium/spec_booleans/3MF Boolean operations.md

 | ![operation = union](images/Boolean_union.png) | ![operation = difference](images/Boolean_difference.png) | ![operation = intersection](images/Boolean_intersect.png) |
 | :---: | :---: | :---: |
 | **union**: Merger of two objects into one | **difference**: Subtraction of object from another one | **intersection**: Portion common to objects |

-Similarly as defined in [the 3MF Core Specification object resources](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#chapter-4-object-resources), consumers MUST ignore the object type of enclosing object, since the type is always overridden by descendant objects.
-Producers MUST NOT assign pid or pindex attributes to objects that contain booleans.
-This ensures that an object with no material will not be split into two representations with different materials due to being referenced as a boolean in multiple objects.

 ### 2.1.1.
 Boolean